Sour Cream Drop Cookies

 • Set out your butter before baking so it softens in time.
 Leave it out for 1–2 hours at room temperature.

 • Use full fat sour cream for best results.
+The high fat content adds richness, and the acidity in the sour cream keeps them tender.

 • Leave enough time for the dough to chill: 2 hours in the refrigerator.
 This ensures a fluffy cookie (otherwise they will be flat).